 Coronavirus tax extensions: What you need to know

 The recent coronavirus tax extension from the Secretary of the Treasury has determined that any person with a federal income tax payment due April 15, 2020 can postpone such payment until July 15, 2020, as long as they meet certain requirements.

 On March 13, 2020, President Trump issued an emergency declaration in response to the ongoing COVID-19 pandemic.
-The emergency declaration provides relief from tax deadlines to Americans who have been adversely affected by the COVID-19 emergency.
+The emergency declaration provides coronavirus tax relief to Americans who have been adversely affected by the COVID-19 emergency.

 More specifically, affected taxpayers can apply the coronavirus tax extension in order to postpone payment of income taxes for three months past the original due date of April 15, 2020 up the applicable postponed payment amount.

 Notice 2020-17 states that the Secretary of the Treasury has determined that any person with a federal income tax payment due April 15, 2020 is affected by the COVID-19 emergency for purposes of the relief and will, therefore, qualify as an affected taxpayer who is entitled to the coronavirus tax extension.

 The applicable postponed Payment amount is up to $10,000,000 for each consolidated group (as defined in Treas.
 Reg.
 1.1502-1) or for each c-corporation that does not join in filing a consolidated return.